Court removes Thai PM Yingluck Shinawatra from office

 BANGKOK, AFP- Thailand's Constitutional Court dismissed Prime Minister Yingluck Shinawatra from office for abuse of power on Wednesday, in a ruling that threatens to unleash a new wave of political unrest in the kingdom.

-The court, which has played a key role in deposing two other Shinawatra-linked governments in recent turbulent years, ruled unanimously that Yingluck acted illegally by transferring a top security official in 2011.
+The court, which has played a key role in deposing Shinawatra-linked governments in recent turbulent chapters of Thai politics, ruled unanimously that she acted illegally by transferring a top security official in 2011.

-Nine cabinet ministers who endorsed the decision to transfer Thawil Pliensri were also stripped of their status.
+Several cabinet ministers who endorsed the decision to transfer Thawil will also be stripped of their status.

-The kingdom has been bitterly split since 2006 when an army coup deposed former telecom magnate Thaksin as prime minister.
+The kingdom has been bedevilled by a bitter political schism since 2006 when an army coup deposed former telecoms magnate Thaksin.

-Thaksin is reviled by the Bangkok elite, middle class and royalist southerners who say he has sponsored nepotism and widespread corruption and who see him as a threat to the monarchy.
+He is reviled by the Bangkok elite, middle class and royalist southerners who say he has sponsored nepotism, widespread corruption and perceive him as a threat to the monarchy.

-But he is loved in the poorer north and northeastern regions and among the urban working class for recognizing their burgeoning political and economic aspirations.
+But he is loved by the populous, poor north and northeast and among the urban working class for recognising their burgeoning political and economic aspirations.